-Registration for the Fall 2018 semester is approaching.
+Registration for the Spring 2020 and Summer 2020 semesters is approaching.
 The following information should help you make the most of your registration experience.
-If you need assistance during registration, OneStop will be available to advise you and help you register from 7:00am – 5:00pm on Tuesday, March 6th through Monday, March 12th (not including weekends).
-Students must register in at least one class by Thursday, March 15th to hold their spot for the Fall 2018 term.
+If you need assistance during registration, OneStop will be available to advise you and help you register from 7:00am – 5:00pm on Tuesday, November 5th through Monday, November 11th (not including weekends).

 Attention: WaveNet doesn't always cooperate with Safari.
 If you have a Mac, try using Firefox.